Making the right Pump Choice

 The particular, demands on the feed pump result from the way the filter press works: At the beginning of the filtration process, a high flow rate is required from the feed pump, until the chambers between the filter plates gradually fill up with particulate matter resulting in what are called “filter cakes”.
 Due to the resultant increasing resistance to flow as the filter cake builds up, the pump’s discharge pressure rises, while simultaneously the flow rate must be reduced, because the intake capacity of the filter press falls.

-If, however, there is good reason for not using sensitive electronics, ABEL offers filter press feed pumps with an internal membrane stroke control.
+If sensitive electronics are to be avoided, ABEL offers filter press feed pumps with an internal diaphragm stroke control.
 With this option, the pumping rate of the piston diaphragm pump under increasing counter-pressure is not achieved by stroke number reduction (via VFD), but rather mechanically by reducing the membrane stroke length.
-This is simple, long-term, and cost-effective alternative solution, particularly for small chamber filter presses, such as one often encounters in industrial applications under difficult conditions.
+This is simple, long-term, and cost-effective alternative solution, particularly for small chamber filter presses.